-Before IMS, Alan spent many years working in Healthcare Information Technology.
+Before 1EdTech, Alan spent many years working in Healthcare Information Technology.
 He utilized his skill set to help deliver products and services designed to assist patients in better understanding and navigating the often confusing industry.

 Alan resides with his wife Erynn in Durham, North Carolina.
 He is a lover of cats, motorcycles, music, and enjoys making regular visits to thrift stores on the weekends searching for old and long-forgotten video games.

 Prior to forming his consultancy Mark served as Chief Technology Officer for Moodlerooms, a leading provider of open source learning management solutions where Mark led their transition to cloud-based platform services - at the time the largest migration of its kind in online education.
 As the Chief Information Officer for American Public University System from 2005-2009 Mark developed and executed a five year plan laying the technology foundation for unparalleled growth in the University’s online programs.
 Before joining APUS, Mark held leadership roles in corporate IT, including nine years as Vice President of Applications for Random House, the world’s largest consumer trade publisher.

 Mark's role in 1EdTech is to guide its product management strategy and execution, building on the substantial success of the 1EdTech team.
 Mark received his B.A. in Business Administration/Finance from the University of Baltimore.